 Swedish massage and deep tissue massage are both popular types of massage therapy.
-While there are some similarities, the pressure, technique, intended use, and areas of focus make Swedish and deep tissue different from each other.
+While there are some similarities, they are different from each other.
+The differences are:

 Swedish massage is one of the most commonly offered massage techniques.
 It’s sometimes called a classic massage.
 The technique aims to promote relaxation by releasing muscle tension.

 Swedish massage is gentler than deep tissue massage and better suited for people interested in relaxation and tension relief.

 Swedish massage may loosen up tight muscles caused by daily activities such as sitting at the computer or exercising.
 It can be very helpful for people who hold a lot of tension in their:

 What happens during a Swedish massage?

 - long strokes